How To Design Your Best Full Marathon Training Plan

 Either way, dig deeper and find areas you can improve.

-V. Do not run random mileage at random paces
+Do not run random mileage at random paces.

 It’s still not time to lace up your kicks.

-A lot of marathon runners get eager to start with their marathon workouts without putting a number on it.
+Many marathon runners get eager to start with their marathon workouts without putting a number on them.